The Beatles helped kickstart the Rolling Stones’ career with “I Wanna Be Your Man,” then made the song their own on ‘With the Beatles.’

 Post Tagged with: "Paul McCartney"

-Kit O’Toole counts down the best Beatles-related releases of the past year, as we celebrated the 50th anniversary of Beatlemania.
+Kit O’Toole counts down the best Beatles-related releases of the past year, ranging from books to CDs to DVDs to calendars and more.

 Pity the poor Brits, who didn’t initially receive the full 11-song U.S. version of the Beatles’ ‘Magical Mystery Tour,’ released on Nov.
 27, 1967.

 Another step in the Beatles’ development, “Another Girl” turned conventional love songs and traditional pop structures on their heads.

 Stanley Clarke made a key assist on Paul McCartney’s ‘Pipes of Peace,’ released Oct.
 31, 1983.
 He tells us why those sessions were among his favorites.